Cost of LivingUpdated March 2026

 Share:XFLRWE

 Scranton, PA is smaller city where a rust-belt economy in transition, with new investment gradually replacing departed manufacturing jobs.
 That economic DNA directly affects what you'll pay for grocery costs, which is priced about where you'd expect for a mid-range American market.
-With a median household income of $38K and a local market shaped by a more relaxed labor market where service providers compete on price as much as reputation, the pricing picture here is more nuanced than a single number suggests.
+With a median household income of $38K and a local market shaped by a more relaxed labor market where businesses compete on price as much as reputation, the pricing picture here is more nuanced than a single number suggests.

 Typical Cost Range in Scranton